Davide Frattesi: Sassuolo

 On 20 December 2017, Frattesi made his professional debut in a 2–1 away defeat against Serie A club Atalanta in the round of 16 of Coppa Italia, he was replaced by Matteo Politano in the 74th minute.
-In that season he made also several bench appearances for Sassuolo's senior team, but he did not appear on the field.
+He made several more bench appearances for Sassuolo's senior team during the season, but did not appear on the field.

 Loan to Ascoli

 On 16 August 2018, Frattesi joined to Serie B side Ascoli on loan until 30 June 2019.
 Ten days later, on 26 August, he made his Serie B debut for Ascoli as a substitute replacing Tomasz Kupisz in the 57th minute of a 1–1 home draw against Cosenza.
 One week later, on 2 September, Frattesi played his first match as a starter, a 2–0 away defeat against Perugia, he was replaced after 61 minutes by Enrico Baldini.
 On 15 September he played his first entire match for Ascoli, a 1–0 home win over Lecce.
 Frattesi ended his season-long loan to Ascoli with 33 appearances, including 26 of them as a starter, and 2 assists.